 - a.
-The Task Force recommends that ONC support the catalogue of common research data models in the ISA and support existing work by stakeholders to evaluate, develop and harmonize to a single common foundational research model mapped to the USCDI, and cross-mapped to FHIR.
+The Task Force recommends that ONC support the catalogue of common research data models in the ISA and support existing work by stakeholders to evaluate, develop and harmonize to a common foundational research model mapped to the USCDI, and cross-mapped to FHIR.
 (For clarity, while, in the immortal words of Dr. Doug Fridsma, M.D., PhD, "in informatics, whatever you can do, I can do meta", we are primarily calling for supporting the community in achieving a common deployed model rather than creating meta-models to cross map between existing models). - b.
-We recommend that ONC work with FDA, CDC, CMS, Federal health care providers (VA, DoD MHS, IHS), NIH/NCI, and other Federal users of research models to harmonize to the common research data model. - c.
+We recommend that ONC work with FDA, CDC, CMS, Federal health care providers (VA, DoD MHS, IHS), NIH/NCI, and other Federal actors to harmonize to the common research data model. - c.
 The Task Force recommends that ONC create sections in the ISA and work with stakeholders to develop, test and promulgate standards and IGs for representation and implementation of pragmatic research studies within EHRs.
-Priority areas of opportunity include: - Consent (see FHIR recommendations) - o Prospective randomization, enrollment and de-enrollment - o Separation of research and clinical data - Terminology to document not yet approved drugs, biologics & devices given (likely blinded) during a clinical trial - ONC should work with stakeholders to assess other EHR opportunities relative to research.
+Priority areas of opportunity include: - Consent (see FHIR recommendations) - Prospective randomization, enrollment and de-enrollment - Separation of research and clinical data - Terminology for pre-approval new chemical entities, biologics & devices - ONC should work with stakeholders to assess other EHR. opportunities relative to research.